-From recruiting top talent to daily technical leadership, a day-in-a-life of a software engineering is never boring.
+From recruiting top talent to daily technical leadership, a day-in-the-life of a software engineering is never boring.
 After chatting with Webroot Senior Manager of Software Development, Michael Balloni, it became even more obvious.

 Michael is working hard to build a robust and efficient team, and is undeniably enthusiastic about every stage of the process.
 The conversation only got more interesting as we dug into his role and responsibilities.

 What is your favorite part of working as a Senior Manager of Software Development?

 Hiring is my favorite part.
 Whether we’re sourcing talent on paper, on the phone, or in-person, it’s always fun to see how things evolve, right up to the offer and the day-one lunch.
 We use an agency called Accolo, and their excellent recruiter, Adam Robles.
 They have effective screener questions and a scoring system that helps us zero in on good candidates.
 Given that score and a reasonable resume, we set up a phone call to discuss their claimed skillset.
 If that goes well, we bring them onsite and treat them like human beings.
 Finally, we put them to work on the whiteboard with problem solving.

 What does a week as a Senior Manager of Software Development look like?

 I interface with other teams to get big things up and running, like the collaborative Mac DNS Protection project.
 We marched through our code base to identify which modules would give us the most trouble and to put the porting process through its paces.
 We picked a module to port and worked through the process of creating the shared codebase and the mechanics thereof.
 Also, I promote technical leadership through mentoring and setting direction.